 Then one morning, I reached over my shoulder and felt a swathe of fluid-filled blisters across my back.

 From there, they crept down my torso, morphing into scaly red blots on my stomach, arms and legs.

 In the eight months since, psoriasis has continued its insidious creep, sometimes worse on my limbs, other times on my head.

-Some days, it threatens to overtake my forehead and ears, at which point I attack it with lavish doses of steroid ointment.
+Some days, it threatens to overtake my forehead and ears, at which point I attack it with lavish doses of steroid cream.

 Having psoriasis is like having an alien bug colonising your body, but the more confronting truth is it's not some outside force.

 Psoriasis is the body attacking itself and a sign that something has gone wrong in the immune system.